Jurzenas/odin-recipes/README.md

 # odin-recipes
-Repo for all projects at Odin
+The_Odin_Project is a Repo for all projects at Odin.
+Project odin-recipes just to practice HTML knowledge for beginners.